 GeneCards Summary for MIR639 Gene

 MIR639 (MicroRNA 639) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR639 include Mental Retardation, Autosomal Recessive 14.
-Among its related pathways are Metabolism and Fatty Acyl-CoA Biosynthesis.
-An important paralog of this gene is TECRL.
+Among its related pathways are Fatty Acyl-CoA Biosynthesis and Metabolism.

 pre_miRNA: The 60-70 nucleotide region remain after Drosha processing of the primary transcript, that folds back upon itself to form a hairpin sructure.